 As cruising returns, it does so under dramatically different protocols than when trips were suspended back in March 2020.
 These new procedures are all designed to limit the number of cases on ships.
-Meanwhile, cases on land continue to cause issues even as more people are vaccinated.

-For cruise passengers, that can cause a number of questions.
+For cruise passengers, that can create a number of questions.
 Is it safe to cruise?
 What are cruise ships doing to keep passengers healthy?
 Is there a way to track COVID cases on cruise ships?

 In This Article...

 Below is the current status of all ships tracked by the CDC.
 While the CDC only provides the latest day’s update on its website, we’ve included past days so that you can see how the status of each vessel changes.
 We continue to update this table regularly to track each ship’s status over time.
 The CDC releases new data each weekday.